Posterior Coreset Construction with Kernelized Stein Discrepancy for Model-Based Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement learning, mathematically characterized by a Markov Decision Process (MDP) \cite{puterman2014markov}, has gained traction addressing sequential decision-making problems with long-term incentives and uncertainty in state transitions \cite{sutton1998reinforcement}\blfootnote{This research was supported by Army Cooperative Agreement W911NF2120076. \\ S. Chakraborty, A. S. Bedi, F. Huang, P. Tokekar, and D. Manocha are with the University of Maryland, College Park, MD, USA.
-Email: \{schkra,amritbd,furongh,tokekar,dmanocha\}@umd.edu.
-A. Koppel is with Amazon, WA, USA.
-Email: \{{aekoppel}@amazon.com\}.
-B. M. Sadler is with DEVCOM Army Research Laboratory, Adelphi, MD, USA.
-Email: \{brian.m.sadler6.civ\}@army.mil.\\}.
+Reinforcement learning, mathematically characterized by a Markov Decision Process (MDP) \cite{puterman2014markov}, has gained traction for addressing sequential decision-making problems with long-term incentives and uncertainty in state transitions \cite{sutton1998reinforcement}.
 A persistent debate exists as to whether model-free (approximate dynamic programming \cite{sutton1988learning} or policy search \cite{williams1992simple}), or model-based (model-predictive control, MPC \cite{garcia1989model,kamthe2018data}) methods, are superior in principle and practice \cite{wang2019benchmarking}.
 A major impediment to settling this debate is that performance certificates are presented in disparate ways, such as probably approximate correct (PAC) bounds \cite{strehl2009reinforcement,dann2017unifying}, frequentist regret \cite{jin2018q,jin2020provably}, Bayesian regret \cite{agrawal2017optimistic,xu2020reinforcement,o2021variational}, and convergence in various distributional metrics \cite{borkar2002risk,amortila2020distributional,kose2021risk}.
 In this work, we restrict focus to regret, as it imposes the fewest requirements on access to a generative model underlying state transitions.